Password Strength Signaling: A Counter-Intuitive Defense Against Password Cracking: Extra Plots

+Since an online attacker will be primarily focused on the most common passwords (e.g., top $10^3$ to $10^4$) we modify $\getstr$ accordingly.
+We consider two modifications of $\getstr$ which split passwords in the top $10^3$ (resp. $10^4$) passwords into $11$ strength levels.
+By contrast, our prior implementation of $\getstr$ would have placed most of the top $10^3$ passwords in the bottom two strength levels.
+As before we fix the signaling matrix dimension to be $11\times 3$.
+Our results are shown in Fig. \ref{fig:online}.
+Due to space limitations the results for 6 datasets are in Fig. \ref{fig:onlineExtra} in the appendix.

-Our empirical analysis demonstrates that information signaling can be an effective defense against even online attackers.
-In Fig. \ref{fig:rockyou_online}, when $v/k=7000$, the comparative difference is 31\% i.e., we can rescue 31\% of user's whose passwords would have been cracked.
-Similar observations hold true for the other two datasets, Yahoo and LinkedIn, except for the concrete values.
+Our results demonstrate that information signaling can be an effective defense against online attackers as well.
+For example, in Fig. \ref{fig:onlinebrazzers}, when $v/C_{max} =9\times 10^4$, our mechanism reduces the fraction of cracked passwords from $20.4\%$ to just $15.3\%$.
+Similar, observations hold true for other datasets.

-We observe that the blue curve performs better than the green curve when $v/k$ is small (e.g., $v/k< 2\times10^4$ in Fig. \ref{fig:rockyou_online}) and that the green curve performs better when $v/k$ is larger.
-This is because we want to have a fine-grained partition for the weaker (top $10^3$) passwords that the adversary might target when $v/k$ is small.
+We observe that the red curve (partitioning the top $10^3$ passwords into $11$ strength levels) performs better than the blue curve (partitioning the top $10^3$ passwords into $11$ strength levels) when $v/k$ is small e.g., $v/C_{max} < 2\times10^4$ in Fig. \ref{fig:onlinebrazzers}).
+The blue curve performs better when $v/C_{max}$ is larger.
+Intuitively, this is because we want to have a fine-grained partition for the weaker (top $10^3$) passwords that the adversary might target when $v/C_{max}$ is small.

+\paragraph{Implementing Password Signaling} One naive way to implement password signaling in an online would simply be to explicitly send back the signal noisy signal $sig_u$ in response to any incorrect login attempt.
+As an alternative we propose a solution where users with a weaker signal $sig_u$ are throttled more aggressively.
+For example, if $sig_u$ indicates that the password is strong then it might be reasonable to allow for $10$ consecutive incorrect login attempts before throttling the account by requiring the user to solve a CAPTCHA challenge before every login attempt.
+On the other hand if the signal $sig_u$ indicates that the password is weak the server might begin throttling after just $3$ incorrect login attempts.
+The attacker can indirectly infer the signal $sig_u$ by measuring how many login attempts s/he gets before throttling begins.
+This solution might also provide motivation for users to pick stronger passwords.